TCNJ-Web-Team/Senior-Eng-Projects/README.md

 - ME Senior Projects
 - CE Senior Projects
 3. Add the category type, title, and URL of this year's project sites.
-4. Download the sheet as a .csv file.
-Login to the engineering site and in the dashboard navigate to "All Import" and select "New Import."
+4. Click "File -> Download -> .csv file" Download the sheet as a .csv file.
+5. Login to the [engineering site](https://engineering.tcnj.edu/) and in the dashboard navigate to "All Import" and select "New Import."

-Click "Upload a file" and add your .csv file
+6. Click "Upload a file" and add your .csv file
-Under "New Items," "create new,"" select "Eng Senior Projects" Click Continue
+7. Under "New Items," "create new,"" select "Eng Senior Projects" and click Continue

 Check that the following nodes show-up in the listing categories